 – Tablet 344 from Vindolanda

-Most of all, the recruits had to learn a long-distance march – every month the soldiers had to travel the distance of 30 kilometres, fully equipped.
-Half of the distance they marched and the other half they ran.
-They were also taught how the build a camp, they practised stone-throwing, swimming and horse riding.
+Most of all, the recruits had to learn a long-distance march – every month the soldiers had to travel the distance of 30 kilometers, fully equipped.
+Half of the distance they marched and the other half ran.
+They were also taught how the build a camp, they practised stone-throwing, swimming, and horse riding.
 Twice a day they exercised (veterans only once), they had to learn how to jump on and off the horse (from both sides which was no mean feat taking into considerations that there were no stirrups then) with full equipment.
 Nonetheless the most important of all was the ability to use the weapon.

-The stake was fixed in the ground, about the hight of a human being.
+The stake was fixed in the ground, about the height of a human being.
 The soldier armed with a wicker shield and wooden, blunt sword (lat. rudis; even heavier than a normal one) attacked the stake and exercised.
 Moreover, he had to throw a pilum and participate in pretended battles whereby the weapons were protected with cases in order to avoid any potential injuries.

 In the reign of Augustus (27 BCE – 14 CE) the legionaries were forbidden to marry with the aim of keeping the discipline and not attaching the soldiers to the place they were stationed.
 Theoretically, the law stood for the next two centuries however, given that the service lasted 25 years, it was impossible to expect from the legionaries that they would not marry and start a family.
 In view of the fact that their place of living was associated with the military unit they served in, most of the soldiers married local women.
 Their relationships were recognized by the army but not by the country.
 It is worth mentioning that a legionary was perceived by the women as a good catch as he had a steady income and guaranteed stabilization.
-Children from such marriages very often maintained family tradition and joined the army which was not meaningless in the time of recruitment crisis.
+Children from such marriages very often maintained family tradition and joined the army which was not meaningless in the time of the recruitment crisis.
 Boys joined their fathers’ units and had a career in the army.
 The officers winked at the soldiers sneaking out to their families living outside the fort.
 Furthermore, it happened sometimes that a cohabitant moved into the camp with children to share contubernium with her husband – there is evidence for that, some articles of daily use found in the barracks.